^

 • Contraindications: individual intolerance to the active components of the drug, severe liver dysfunction, history of allergic reactions.

-If there are signs of an inflammatory process or bacteria that cause inflammation are identified, then anti-inflammatory drugs, NSAIDs are indicated.
+If there are signs of an inflammatory process or bacteria causing inflammation are detected, then taking anti-inflammatory drugs and NSAIDs is indicated.

-1. Doxycycline is a semi-synthetic broad-spectrum tetracycline antibiotic.
-Has bacteriostatic properties.
+1. Doxycycline is a semi-synthetic antibiotic from the tetracycline group with a broad spectrum of action.
+It has bacteriostatic properties.
 It is used for urinary tract infections, acute and chronic prostatitis, epididymitis.
 The drug is effective in the treatment of chlamydia, mycoplasmosis, syphilis, gonorrhea and other infectious and inflammatory diseases.

-2. Piroxicam has anti-inflammatory, antipyretic and analgesic properties.
-Reduces pain of moderate intensity.
+2. Piroxicam - has anti-inflammatory, antipyretic and analgesic properties.
+Reduces moderate pain.
 It is used for acute infectious and inflammatory diseases of the genitourinary system, upper respiratory tract.
 It is effective for articular syndrome, neuralgia, myalgia, traumatic inflammation of soft tissues and the musculoskeletal system.

 3. Indomethacin is a strong inhibitor of prostaglandin biosynthesis, has pronounced analgesic properties.
 It is used for inflammation of the prostate gland and bladder, arthritis, thrombophlebitis, nephrotic syndrome, neuralgia, myalgia, rheumatism.

-With fungal invasions and microbes, antimicrobial drugs and agents for local treatment are used, that is, the treatment of the affected organ.
+In case of fungal invasions and microbes, antimicrobial drugs and topical treatments are used, that is, treatment of the affected organ.

 1. Metronidazole is an antimicrobial and antiprotozoal agent.
-It is used for infections of the abdominal cavity, pelvic organs.
-The drug is effective in the treatment of trichomoniasis, balantidiasis, bone and joint infections, infections of the central nervous system.
-It is also prescribed for the prevention of postoperative complications, with gastritis, duodenal ulcer.
+It is used for infections of the abdominal cavity and pelvic organs.
+The drug is effective in the treatment of trichomoniasis, balantidiasis, bone and joint infections, and central nervous system infections.
+It is also prescribed for the prevention of postoperative complications, gastritis, and duodenal ulcers.

-2. Miconazole - acts on dermatomyets, yeasts and pathogenic fungi.
-It has a bactericidal effect on certain gram-positive bacteria.
-It is prescribed for blastomycetosis of the genitourinary organs, fungal balanitis, mycosis of the scalp, superficial and systemic mycoses.
+2. Miconazole - affects dermatophytes, yeasts and pathogenic fungi.
+Has a bactericidal effect on certain gram-positive bacteria.
+Prescribed for blastomycetosis of the urogenital organs, fungal balanitis, mycosis of the scalp, superficial and systemic mycoses.

-3. Ketoconazole is an antifungal drug, the mechanism of action of which is based on a violation of the biosynthesis of ergosterol, triglycerides and phospholipids, which are necessary for the formation of the cell membrane of fungi.
-It is used for superficial and systemic mycoses, fungal infections of the genitourinary and internal organs.
-Effective as a prophylactic against fungal infections with reduced immunological resistance.
+3. Ketoconazole is an antifungal drug whose mechanism of action is based on disruption of the biosynthesis of ergosterol, triglycerides and phospholipids necessary for the formation of the cell membrane of fungi.
+It is used for superficial and systemic mycoses, fungal lesions of the genitourinary and internal organs.
+It is effective as a preventive measure against fungal infections with reduced immunological resistance.

 4. Clotrimazole is an antifungal agent from the group of imidazole derivatives.
-It has a wide spectrum of action, affects almost all pathogenic fungi.
-It is used for urogenital candidiasis, blastomycetes, dermatomyositis, mold fungi, skin mycoses with the addition of a secondary infection.
+It has a broad spectrum of action, affects almost all pathogenic fungi.
+It is used for urogenital candidiasis, blastomycetes, dermatomyositis, mold fungi, mycosis of the skin with secondary infection.

 For diseases of the urinary system, uroseptics are taken.
-Medicines have antiseptic and antimicrobial properties, have a beneficial effect on the urethra and other body structures.
+Medicines have antiseptic and antimicrobial properties, have a beneficial effect on the urethra and other structures of the body.

-1. Oxacillin is a narrow-spectrum beta-lactam antibiotic from the penicillin class.
-It is effective against penicillinase-forming staphylococci that are resistant to benzylpeniillin and phenoxymethylpenicillin.
-It is used for inflammation of the bladder and renal pelvis, osteomyelitis, abscesses, septicemia, pneumonia, cholecystitis, postoperative wound infections.
+1. Oxacillin is a narrow-spectrum beta-lactam antibiotic of the penicillin class.
+It is effective against penicillinase-producing staphylococci that are resistant to benzylpenicillin and phenoxymethylpenicillin.
+It is used for inflammation of the bladder and renal pelvis, osteomyelitis, abscesses, septicemia, pneumonia, cholecystitis, and postoperative wound infections.

-2. Levomycetin is an antimicrobial agent with a wide spectrum of action against gram-positive and gram-negative microorganisms.
-It has pronounced bacteriostatic properties, in high concentrations it exhibits a bactericidal effect.
-Drug resistance develops slowly.
+2. Levomycetin is a broad-spectrum antimicrobial agent against gram-positive and gram-negative microorganisms.
+It has pronounced bacteriostatic properties and exhibits a bactericidal effect in high concentrations.
+Resistance to the drug develops slowly.
 It is prescribed for the treatment of diseases caused by microorganisms sensitive to levomycetin.
-The medicine is effective for chlamydia, meningitis, trachoma, infectious diseases of the abdominal cavity and respiratory tract.
+The drug is effective against chlamydia, meningitis, trachoma, and infectious diseases of the abdominal cavity and respiratory tract.

 3. Ampicillin is a semi-synthetic broad-spectrum antibacterial agent.
-Affects gram-positive microorganisms, which are not affected by benzylpenicillin.
-It is used to treat urinary tract infections caused by Escherichia coli, Proteus, Enterococcus or mixed infection, as it is excreted unchanged in high concentrations in urine.
-Effective in the treatment of gonorrhea.
-It is also prescribed for pneumonia, bronchopneumonia, tonsillitis, cholecystitis, intestinal infections, sepsis.
+It affects gram-positive microorganisms that are not affected by benzylpenicillin.
+It is used to treat urinary tract infections caused by E. coli, Proteus, enterococci or mixed infections, as it is excreted unchanged in high concentrations with urine.
+It is effective in the treatment of gonorrhea.
+It is also prescribed for pneumonia, bronchopneumonia, tonsillitis, cholecystitis, intestinal infections, and sepsis.

-4. Monural is a broad-spectrum antibacterial agent with the active ingredient fosfomycin.
-Shows bactericidal activity against most gram-positive and gram-negative bacteria.
-It is used for nonspecific bacterial urethritis, bacterial acute cystitis.
-Effective as a prophylactic at the risk of developing bacterial infections after diagnostic transurethral manipulations and surgical interventions.
-It is also used for infections of the urinary system of bacterial origin in the postoperative period.
+4. Monural is a broad-spectrum antibacterial agent with the active component fosfomycin.
+It exhibits bactericidal activity against most gram-positive and gram-negative bacteria.
+It is used for non-specific bacterial urethritis, bacterial acute cystitis.
+It is effective as a preventive measure against the risk of bacterial infections after diagnostic transurethral manipulations and surgical interventions.
+It is also used for urinary tract infections of bacterial genesis in the postoperative period.

-If pathological symptoms occur with a pronounced acute pain syndrome, then the administration of painkillers and antispasmodics is indicated.
-Medicines relax the smooth muscles of the urethra and contribute to its sanitation.
+If pathological symptoms occur with pronounced acute pain syndrome, then taking painkillers and antispasmodics is indicated.
+The drugs relax the smooth muscles of the urethra and promote its sanitation.

-1. Papaverine is an alkaloid, myotropic antispasmodic.
-Reduces tone and reduces the contractile activity of smooth muscles.
-It has a vasodilating and antispasmodic effect.
-It is prescribed for spasms of the urinary tract, renal colic, spasms of the abdominal organs, spasms of peripheral, coronary and cerebral vessels.
+1. Papaverine is an alkaloid, a myotropic antispasmodic agent.
+It reduces tone and decreases contractile activity of smooth muscles.
+It has a vasodilatory and antispasmodic effect.
+It is prescribed for spasms of the urinary tract, renal colic, spasms of abdominal organs, spasms of peripheral, coronary and cerebral vessels.

-2. No-shpa - has a pronounced antispasmodic (relieving spasms) effect.
-It is used for urolithiasis and cholelithiasis, spasms of the stomach and intestines, spastic constipation, spasms of peripheral vessels and angina pectoris.
-The drug is taken orally, intramuscularly, intravenously, intraarterially.
+2. No-shpa – has a pronounced antispasmodic (relieving spasms) effect.
+It is used for urolithiasis and cholelithiasis, spasms of the stomach and intestines, spastic constipation, spasms of peripheral vessels and angina.
+The drug is taken orally, intramuscularly, intravenously, intra-arterially.
 The dosage and duration of therapy is determined by the attending physician.

-3. Ketonal - contains the active ingredient ketoprofen from the NSAID group.
+3. Ketonal - contains the active component ketoprofen from the NSAID group.
 It has analgesic, anti-inflammatory and antipyretic properties.
-The mechanism of action of the drug is based on blocking prostaglandins E2, inhibition of bradykinin synthesis and suppression of cyclooxygenase activity.
-It is used for pain syndrome in the organs of the genitourinary system, arthritis, gout, algomenorrhea, tendonitis, bursitis, spondyloarthritis, after injuries and surgical interventions.
+The mechanism of action of the drug is based on blocking prostaglandins E2, inhibiting the synthesis of bradykinin and suppressing the activity of cyclooxygenase.
+It is used for pain in the genitourinary system, arthritis, gout, algomenorrhea, tendinitis, bursitis, spondyloarthritis, after injuries and surgeries.

-4. Drotaverine is a drug with a pronounced antispasmodic activity against the smooth muscles of the urogenital and biliary system, the gastrointestinal tract, and the smooth muscle layer of the vessels.
-The mechanism of action of the drug is based on a change in the potential of cell membranes and their permeability.
+4. Drotaverine is a drug with pronounced antispasmodic activity against the smooth muscles of the urogenital and biliary system, gastrointestinal tract organs, and the smooth muscle layer of blood vessels.
+The mechanism of action of the drug is based on changes in the potential of cell membranes and their permeability.
 It is used to relieve spasms and eliminate spastic pain.
-It is prescribed to relieve spasm of smooth muscles in proctitis, pyelitis, cystitis, urethrolithiasis and nephrolithiasis.
-It is effective for spasms of smooth muscles of the cardial and pyloric sections of the stomach, intestinal colic, ulcerative lesions of the digestive tract.
+It is prescribed to relieve smooth muscle spasms in proctitis, pyelitis, cystitis, urethrolithiasis and nephrolithiasis.
+It is effective in spasms of the smooth muscles of the cardiac and pyloric sections of the stomach, intestinal colic, ulcerative lesions of the gastrointestinal tract.

-In addition to taking the above medicines, patients are prescribed washing the genitals with herbal decoctions and infusions, which have antiseptic and wound healing properties.
-Physiotherapeutic procedures, for example, electrophoresis and warming applications, also have a therapeutic effect.
+In addition to taking the above medications, patients are prescribed washing of the genitals with herbal decoctions and infusions, which have antiseptic and wound-healing properties.
+Physiotherapeutic procedures, such as electrophoresis and warming applications, also have a therapeutic effect.

 Vitamins

-Deficiency of nutrients in the body negatively affects the state of the immune system, reduces its protective properties.
-And this may be one of the possible reasons for the appearance of white exudate from the penis in men.
+Deficiency of nutrients in the body has a negative impact on the immune system, reduces its protective properties.
+And this can be one of the possible reasons for the appearance of white exudate from the penis in men.

-To maintain immunity and speed up the healing process, it is recommended to take the following drugs:
+To maintain immunity and speed up the recovery process, it is recommended to take the following medications:

-• Vitamin A - stimulates the production of testosterone (male hormone), which has a beneficial effect on the potency and quality of seminal fluid.
-Retinol is found in carrots, eggs, dairy products, fish, offal.
+• Vitamin A – stimulates the production of testosterone (male hormone), which has a beneficial effect on potency and the quality of seminal fluid.
+Retinol is found in carrots, eggs, dairy products, fish, and offal.

-• Vitamins of group B - B1 is necessary for metabolic processes, B2 takes part in the transfer of oxygen molecules to tissues, stimulating metabolism.
-B6 is necessary for the normal functioning of the brain, during stress and other factors that negatively affect the central nervous system.
+• B vitamins – B1 is necessary for metabolic processes, B2 takes part in the transfer of oxygen molecules to tissues, stimulating metabolism.
+B6 is necessary for normal brain function, during stress and other factors that negatively affect the central nervous system.
 B9 is the main element on which the quality of sperm depends.
-Also, folic acid is involved in the synthesis of DNA and RNA molecules, improves the structure of spermatozoa.
+Folic acid also takes part in the synthesis of DNA and RNA molecules, improves the structure of spermatozoa.
 B12 stimulates metabolic processes and controls the process of cell division.

-• Vitamin C - has antioxidant properties, fights the negative effects of stress factors on the body.
+• Vitamin C – has antioxidant properties, fights the negative impact of stress factors on the body.
 Ascorbic acid is especially important for men with nicotine and alcohol addiction.
-Vitamin maintains a healthy state of blood vessels, prevents the development of pathologies from the cardiovascular system, improves the condition of the skin, joints and cartilage.
+The vitamin maintains healthy blood vessels, prevents the development of cardiovascular pathologies, improves the condition of the skin, joints and cartilage.

-• Vitamin D is essential for the absorption of calcium, magnesium and phosphorus.
+• Vitamin D – necessary for the absorption of calcium, magnesium and phosphorus.
 Supports the functions of the heart muscle and brain.

-• Vitamin E - stimulates the production of testosterone, affects sexual functions.
-Prevents fragility of blood vessels, slows down the aging process, removes cholesterol.
+• Vitamin E – stimulates testosterone production, affects sexual functions.
+Prevents vascular fragility, slows down the aging process, removes cholesterol.

 • Vitamin H – takes part in carbohydrate-fat metabolism, improves the structure of the dermis, nails and hair.

-• Vitamin N - affects the functioning of the thyroid gland, supports the healthy functioning of the liver, hearing and vision.
+• Vitamin N – affects the thyroid gland, supports healthy functioning of the liver, hearing and vision.
 Thanks to its antioxidant properties, it protects the body from radiation and heavy metals.

-• Vitamin PP - takes part in the redox processes of the body.
+• Vitamin PP – takes part in the oxidation-reduction processes of the body.
 Without nicotinic acid, hormones such as estrogen, testosterone, insulin, cortisone, thyroxine, progesterone cannot be formed.

-In order for vitamins to bring maximum benefit, the age of the man should be taken into account:
+In order for vitamins to bring maximum benefit, the man’s age should be taken into account:

-2. 40-55 years old - for men of this age, antioxidant substances and drugs that support the health of the cardiovascular system are important.
-Vitamin A, C, E, B is recommended.
+2. 40-55 years old – for men of this age, antioxidant substances and preparations that support the health of the cardiovascular system are important.
+It is recommended to take vitamins A, C, E, B.

-In addition to vitamins, minerals should also enter the male body: zinc, calcium, copper, chromium, magnesium, selenium, potassium, iron, iodine.
-Useful micro and macro elements, vitamins and minerals should be taken only for medical purposes.
+In addition to vitamins, the male body should also receive minerals: zinc, calcium, copper, chromium, magnesium, selenium, potassium, iron, iodine.
+Useful micro and macro elements, vitamins and minerals should be taken only as prescribed by a doctor.

 Physiotherapy treatment

-Ancillary treatment methods for the appearance of pathological discharge from the genital organs include physiotherapy.
-It is indicated if an unpleasant symptom is caused by inflammatory processes in the body (urethritis, cystitis, pyelonephritis, prostate inflammation, etc.).
+Physiotherapy is an auxiliary treatment method for the appearance of pathological discharge from the genitals.
+It is indicated if the unpleasant symptom is caused by inflammatory processes in the body (urethritis, cystitis, pyelonephritis, inflammation of the prostate gland, etc.).

 • Destroys pathogenic flora.